cap-ntu/baconian-project/README.md

 For previous release news, please refer to [old news](./old_news.md)

 ### Documentation
-Documentation is available at http://baconian.withcap.org (hosted by CAP server)
+Documentation is available at http://baconian.withcap.org (hosted by CAP server).
+Please do not refer to ReadTheDocs page for documentation, since it have a problem to document docstring with decorated function.
-or https://baconian-public.readthedocs.io/en/latest/ (host by Read the Docs) (the documentations writing is still undergoing)
+(the documentations writing is still undergoing)

 ### Todo